Business Operating Model

 - invitations to dinners and social functions at the discretion of the Executive Committee.

 4.7.
-The Executive Committee may consider nominations for Life membership at any properly constituted meeting, subject to the following conditions:
+The Executive Committee may consider nominations for Life membership annually at the September Executive Committee Meeting, subject to the following conditions:

 - There is a quorum in accordance with extant RNRU Constitution and Bye Laws;